A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Experiments

 \subsection{Implementation Details}

-We follow previous studies\cite{hubin2022grapheeg,62SDGCN,24SGPSL} and perform a ten-fold cross-validation on each dataset to obtain reliable evaluation results.
+We follow previous studies \cite{hubin2022gicn,62SDGCN,24SGPSL} and perform a ten-fold cross-validation on each dataset to obtain reliable evaluation results.
 Furthermore, to prevent information leakage, the data from a subject is used exclusively in either the training set or the test set.
+The code is publicly available on \url{https://github.com/wyyadams/HybGNN\_DeprDetection}.

 To thoroughly assess depression detection performance, accuracy (ACC), recall (REC), precision (PRE), and F1 score (F1) are used as evaluation metrics in experiments.

-We implement HybGNN using PyTorch libraries\cite{pytorch} on a NVIDIA GeForce RTX 4060.
-For the MODMA dataset, the learning rate is set to 0.09, the maximum number of epochs is set to 100 and the number of regions $N_r$ is set to 5.
-For the HUSM dataset, the learning rate is set to 0.001, the maximum number of epochs is set to 60 and the $N_r$ is set to 4.
-For both datasets, the number of GCN layers $L$ in two branches is set to $2$, and the number of GCN layers $L^{\prime}$ in GPUM is set to $1$.
-The batch size is set to 128, and the regularization coefficient $\lambda$ is set to $10^{-5}$.
+We implement HybGNN using PyTorch libraries\cite{pytorch} on an NVIDIA GeForce RTX 4060.
+The detailed configuration of hyperparameters is presented in Table~\ref{tab:config}.
+The results of hyperparameter optimization for $N_R$ and $\lambda$ are illustrated in Fig.~\ref{fig:both}.

-\subsection{Compared method}
+\subsection{Compared Method}

-To evaluate the proposed HybGNN model, we perform a quantitative comparison with several other approaches applied in the depression detection as well as those popular in other EEG tasks: EEGNet\cite{eegnet}, DeprNet\cite{2021deprnet}, GCN\cite{kipf2016gcn}, DGCNN\cite{dgcnn}, MSTGNN\cite{MSTGNN}, SGP\cite{24SGPSL}, IGCNN\cite{hubin2022grapheeg}, SDGCN\cite{62SDGCN}.
-Notably, EEGNet and DeprNet are CNN-based, while the others are GNN-based.
-For the aforementioned GNN-based approaches, all graph models employ the same 1-D CNN (proposed in Sec \ref{2.2}) as the temporal feature extractor.
-To ensure a convincing comparison with the proposed method, we directly run (or reproduce) the codes of the compared methods on our datasets.
+To assess the effectiveness of the proposed HybGNN, we perform a comprehensive comparison with various methods utilized in depression detection or widely used in EEG-related tasks: DeprNet\cite{2021deprnet}, DGCNN\cite{dgcnn}, GICN\cite{hubin2022gicn}, SDGCN\cite{62SDGCN}, GraphSleepNet\cite{graphsleepnet}, LGGNet\cite{ding2023LGGNet}, AHGNN\cite{xue2022ahgnn}.
+A summary of their key characteristics is provided in Table~\ref{tab:Comparison}.
+Notably, these methods differ in their architectural foundations and application domains.
+DeprNet employs a CNN-based architecture, whereas the remaining methods utilize GNNs.
+DGCNN and AHGNN are developed for EEG emotion recognition.
+LGGNet is designed for brain-computer interface.
+GraphSleepNet is tailored for sleep stage classification.
+The other methods, including DeprNet, GICN, and SDGCN, are specifically designed for EEG-based depression detection.
+In addition, LGGNet, AHGNN and the proposed HybGNN adopt distinct processes for constructing the region-level graph as described in section \ref{gnnec}.
+For the aforementioned GNN-based methods, all graph models employ the same 1-D CNN (proposed in section \ref{2.2}) as the temporal feature extractor.
+To ensure a convincing comparison with the proposed method, we directly execute (or reproduce) the codes of the compared methods on both datasets.